shmup/lazyjournal/README.md

     <img src="/img/logo.jpg">
 </p>

-Terminal user interface for `journalctl` (tool for reading units and kernel logs from [systemd](https://github.com/systemd/systemd)), logs in the file system (including syslog and archival logs, for example, apache, nginx or databases) and docker containers for quick viewing and filtering with fuzzy find and regex support (like `fzf` and `grep`), written in Go with the [awesome-gocui](https://github.com/awesome-gocui/gocui) (fork [gocui](https://github.com/jroimartin/gocui)) library.
+Terminal user interface for `journalctl` (tool for reading units and kernel logs from [systemd](https://github.com/systemd/systemd)), logs in the file system (including syslog and archival logs, for example, apache or nginx), Docker and Podman containers for quick viewing and filtering with fuzzy find and regex support (like `fzf` and `grep`), written in Go with the [awesome-gocui](https://github.com/awesome-gocui/gocui) (fork [gocui](https://github.com/jroimartin/gocui)) library.

 This tool is inspired by and with love for [lazydocker](https://github.com/jesseduffield/lazydocker) and [lazygit](https://github.com/jesseduffield/lazygit).